lucidsolns/docker-acme-lego-dns01/README.md

 With the labels present, the lego contain will signal the application service container with a `SIGHUP` whenever the certificates/DH parameters change.

-**Note:** When a certificate changes the HUP signal is sent blindly to the container whether it is running or not - this tends to result in some errors that the container is not running.
+**Note:** When a certificate changes, the HUP signal is sent blindly to the container whether it is running or not - this tends to result in some errors that the container is not running.